bostontrader/bookwerx-ui-elm/README.md

 ## Runtime Configuration

 Runtime configuration is provided via environment variables.
-There are no other defaults and if these variables are not correctly set, then the server will probably not do anything useful.
+There are no other defaults and if these variables are missing or not correctly set, then the server will probably not do anything useful.
 These parameters can be fed to node on the command line.
-See package.json scripts.start for an example to start the server in "development" mode and scripts.test for an example to start the server in "test" mode.
+See package.json scripts.start for an example to start the server in "development" mode.

 The following env variables are used by **bookwerx-ui-elm**:

-* MODE - Which operating mode shall we use?  test? development? production?
+* BW_MODE - Which operating mode shall we use?  test? development? production?

 * BW_PORT - Which port shall **bookwerx-ui-elm** listen to?

 * BWCORE_URL - The url and port for the **bookwerx-core** server.

+The additional 'BW_' bit in the naming for MODE and PORT is a name collision avoidance gimmick, considering that these names must live in the env.

 # Basic Architecture